varun000reddy/SS_HANDS_ON_LIST2/README.md

 # SS_HANDS_ON_LIST2
-basics on how to communicate between two process in the operating system
+basics on how to communicate between the processes in the operating system